 The Department Admissions Review Committee reviews each application in a holistic fashion considering all aspects of the application file including prior research and coursework, letters of recommendation and standardized test scores.

 To be considered for admission, you must submit the following to the Graduate School:

-- Online application including a personal research statement (available beginning early September)
+- Online application including a statement of academic purpose. (available beginning early September)

 - Transcript: scanned version of transcript obtained through your undergraduate institution – an unofficial transcript is all that is required with your application

 - Official GRE General and GRE Subject Test scores from ETS (use Code 2672).
 Subject test scores in chemistry, physics or Biochemistry are acceptable as best suit your area of interest.

 - Official TOEFL or IELTS scores for students who have not completed an undergraduate degree in a country where English is the official language (use Code 2672).

 - Three letters of recommendation